Sniadekk/friv/README.md

 # Tests

 There are few unit tests for the utilities and the List component done using Jest and React testing library.
+Of course there is more functionality to test than the tests cover, but I wasn't able to spend so much time on this project.

 # Git hook